Dryer vent water damage

 Frequently Asked Questions

-Signs of a blocked dryer vent include the clothes taking longer to dry, the dryer getting unusually hot, and visible lint buildup around the vent opening.
+Signs of a clogged dryer vent include reduced airflow, longer drying times, and excess lint buildup around the vent opening.

 Connect with certified professionals in your area